rogeredthat/gokulkrishh.github.io/_posts/2017-03-14-Best-Practices-for-Push-Notifications.md

 Above browsers support push notifications in both `desktop` & `mobile`.

-### Summing up
+### Conclusion

-As a user just like you, I get irritated when ever I see the push notification prompt on unwanted times and on every page load.
+As a user just like you, I get irritated whenever I see the push notification prompt on unwanted times and on every page load.

 So once the user `blocks` the permission, there is no way to ask for permission again unless user clears the site cache.
 So focus on the user and show permission prompt only when it is `relevant`.
 Thanks for reading my post.
 See you in next post :)